Best daily deals

 Buy now

 Ok, so the outside is nice but what about the internals?
 Well, it houses an AKM AK4452 DAC, which converts a digital signal into an analog for your headphones to transmit sound.
 It can tackle 24bit/96kHz audio files.
 If your first reaction is to scoff at the 24-bit, rather than 32-bit, support, just remember that bit-depth doesn’t matter as much as we tend to think.
 In fact, standard CD-quality provides plenty of information for our ears to soak up.
-It has a low noise floor of -105dBu, which is virtually imperceptible and channel output is well balanced.
+It has a low noise floor of -105dBu, which is virtually imperceptible.

 This is one of the headphone amp options that doesn’t require driver downloads for your PC.
 If you want to expand the setup, this is specifically designed to stack with the Massdrop × Cavalli Audio Liquid Carbon X Amp which includes XLRs input for balanced connections.

-What you should know before getting a headphone amp
+What you should know before getting a headphone amplifier

-Figuring out which headphone amplifier is best for your needs takes a lot of research unless you have a wireless headset—Bluetooth headphones don’t benefit at all from an amplifier.
-It’s easy to get lost in the weeds and eventually let them devour you, as there’s so much to learn.
-Fortunately, we’re here to ease the research process.
+Figuring out which headphone amplifier is best for your needs takes a lot of research unless you have a wireless headset — Bluetooth headphones don’t benefit at all from an amplifier.
+It’s easy to get lost in the weeds and eventually let it devour you, as there’s so much to learn.
+Fortunately, we’re here to streamline the research process.

 What does an amp do, and do you need one?